 SIEGEL: Are we reaching a point where automation and computerization of production has reduced factory workforces by so much that wage differentials just don't matter that much anymore?
 If it's only 30 people, what's the big deal?

 CURLEIGH: Yeah, I think we're getting there.
 And this always sounds a little controversial but one of the challenges that I think we see on a, you know, global economic level is that sometimes when labor is too cheap, there is no incentive to automate to improve productivity.
 So the kind of vision we had was, can we improve the quality of the job, the quality of the labor, and actually introduce some automation to improve productivity?

 And what we're finding is that we're starting to see that balance point already at our factory in Portland.

-SIEGEL: You speak of the fan-base.
-I went to the Keen website and there's an ethos to your company, talking about hybrid lifestyle.
-And this has to do with work and recreation and integrating our lives.
+SIEGEL: You speak of the fan base - I went to the Keen website, and there's an ethos to your company.
+You talk about hybrid lifestyle.
+And this has to do with work and recreation, and integrating our lives.

 SIEGEL: Well, Mr. Curleigh, thanks a lot for talking with us.